James Maxwell

 The Chester Cup starts on the home straight, and the initial tactical battle is for rail position heading into the first bend.
 Jockeys drawn on the inside have a natural advantage in securing a good position, but the longer distance gives runners more time to find their spots than in a sprint race.
 By the time the field completes the first half-circuit, the draw's direct influence has largely dissipated.

 What matters more is racing position.
 Horses who can settle in the first three or four, tracking the pace on or near the rail, save the most energy through the bends.
-Hold-up horses have to navigate around tiring rivals in the final half-mile, and there's often not enough room or straight to accomplish it.
+Hold-up horses have to navigate around tiring rivals in the final half-mile, and there is often not enough room or straight to accomplish it.

 Going Conditions